ubuntu-openstack/bigdata-novalxd/README.md

 or run within a container managed by LXD or a traditional KVM virtual machine.
-The remainder of the machines are allocated to the deployed workloads, such that there are the same number of Apache Hadoop Slaves present in all three scenarios.
+The remainder of the machines are allocated to the deployed workloads, such that there are the same number of Apache Hadoop Slaves with the same resources present in all three scenarios.

 #### Software Specs